Restricted Party Screening

 Duration: 18 months

-Team: Product Manager, 2 Engineers, Compliance SME, Stakeholders
+Team: Product Manager, Engineering, Compliance SME, Stakeholders

 Basics